Dr. Shirley's Web Courses

 AD 720

-The Iconoclasts - "Image breakers" - do not allow the use of images in Byzantine Churches;
+The Iconoclasts - "Image breakers" - did not allow the use of images in Byzantine Churches

 AD 725

-Boniface chops down the sacred Donar oak tree at Fritzlar in Hesse, and the Germanic tribes accept Christianity;
+Boniface chopped down the sacred Donar oak tree at Fritzlar in Hesse, and the Germanic tribes accepted Christianity

 AD 726

-King Ine of Wessex introduces "Peter's Pence", a tax intended to support a College in Rome.
-This tax became a major grievance between the English and the Roman Churches;
+King Ine of Wessex introduced "Peter's Pence", a tax intended to support a College in Rome.
+This tax became a major grievance between the English and the Roman Churches

 Patriarchates of Antioch, Jerusalem, and Alexandria under Arab rule